IUREDCap/redcap-etl/docs/UserGuide.md

 5. Run post-processing SQL on the database (if specified)

 ---
-**Note:** each time REDCap-ETL runs, it drops and re-created its database tables, so any data that was manually entered into its tables will be deleted.
+**Note:** each time REDCap-ETL runs, it drops and re-creates its database tables, so any data that was manually entered into its tables will be deleted.
 ---